-To give priority to the group meeting (call, text or e-mail if I won’t be present during a week).
+To give priority to the group meeting, call, text or e-mail the group leader or fellow small group member if I won’t be present for a meeting.

 “Again, you have heard that it was said to the people long ago, ‘Do not break your oath, but fulfill to the Lord the vows you have made.’
 But I tell you, do not swear an oath at all: either by heaven for it is God’s throne; or by the earth, for it is his footstool; or by Jerusalem, for it is the city of the Great King.
 And do not swear by your head, for you cannot make even one hair white or black.
 All you need to say is simply ‘Yes’ or ‘No’; anything beyond this comes from the evil one.”
 MATTHEW 5:33-37 (NIV)

 To create a safe place where people can be heard and feel loved (no quick answers, snap judgements, or simple fixes, no politics, no controversial topics, no selling products or services to other members).

 “For you will be treated as you treat others.
 The standard you use in judging is the standard by which you will be judged.
 ‘And why worry about a speck in your friend’s eye when you have a log in your own?
 How can you think of saying to your friend, ‘Let me help you get rid of that speck in your eye, ‘ when you can’t see past the log in your own eye?
 Hyprocrite!
 First get rid of the log in your own eye; then you will see well enough to deal with the speck in your friend’s eye.”
 MATTHEW 7:2-5 (NIV)

 To keep strict confidentiality, what is shared in the group stays in the group.